PARIS21-DATA/gender-data-library-BFA/en/methodology.md

 6. **Cutoff Definitions**
 <br/>To maintain a focused and relevant library, cutoff thresholds were established for inclusion.
 For the categories "Gender" and "Statistics and data" a cutoff score of 0.1 was defined (see Fig. 2 below).
 Documents scoring below this threshold were filtered out to exclude those not sufficiently related to gender data topics.
 This step ensured that the library remained targeted and relevant, providing users with high-quality documents that align with their search criteria and the library’s objectives.
+<br/><br/><br/>

+**Limitations** <br/> - *Search Engine Limitations*: During the document sourcing for academic articles, the approach relied on Google Scholar’s search algorithm, which is not publicly available and therefore shares the same limitations.
+However, it can be assumed that a sophisticated algorithm is used to make the search as effective as possible.
+<br/> - *Duplicate Removal*: For the removal of duplicates, the approach only removes documents if they contain exactly the same content through the comparison of their IDs (hashed PDF content).
+Documents that are just slightly different (e.g., documents with an additional title page) would not be excluded.
+<br/>- *Partial Text Analysis*: When trying to retrieve document descriptions, only the first 2000 characters are taken into account due to computational limitations.
+Usually, this captures a wide enough context to generate a fitting description, but it can lead to inaccurate descriptions in some cases.
+<br/>- *Model Limitations for Relevance Scoring*: Due to the issue of missing labeled data for the predefined categories, the zero-shot classifier BART-Large-MNLI was employed.
+As a zero-shot classifier, it has not been specifically trained for gender data-focused texts.
+This may reduce accuracy compared to models fine-tuned on relevant datasets.

 <br/><br/>
 {% include figure.html image="/assets/keywords_en.png" caption="Fig. 1: Gender data keywords covering various dimensions of gender data in Burkin Faso." width="800" height="1400" %}